borntyping/deployment/README.md

 Development
 -----------

-Some external files are included using [Peru](https://github.com/buildinspace/peru).
-The `user` role installs this, so once the development machine is bootstraped you can run `peru reup` to update those files.
+Some dependencies are managed using [Peru](https://github.com/buildinspace/peru), which is installed by the `stage2-user` role.
+Once the development machine is bootstrapped you can run `peru reup` to update those files, which will fetch the lastest versions of the dependecies and copy them into this repository.
+Tasks that install these files are tagged with `peru`, so updating the deployed versions of those files can be done with `./ansible-run -t peru`.

 Licence
 -------